What is Project Cost Estimation?

 Profitability

 For service businesses, estimation accuracy directly determines profit margins.
 A 20% underestimate on a $100K project means $20K in lost profit.
+According to PMI's Pulse of the Profession report, poor estimation is the primary cause of project failure, with 47% of failed projects attributing budget overruns to inaccurate initial scoping and underestimated resource requirements.

 Resource planning

 Accurate estimates enable proper staffing.
 Underestimates lead to team burnout and quality issues.
 Overestimates lead to idle capacity and wasted resources.
+SHRM research shows that project teams operating under underestimated timelines experience 3x higher voluntary attrition, making poor estimation an indirect recruitment cost as well as a direct margin problem.

 Client relationship

 Coming in over budget damages trust and often triggers difficult conversations.
 Coming in under budget builds confidence and leads to repeat business.
+Deltek research found that clients who experience budget overruns are 65% less likely to award repeat business compared to clients whose projects finish at or under the estimated cost, even when the final quality is identical.

 Common Mistakes

-โ Anchoring to the first estimate
+Anchoring to the first estimate

 The first number you think of becomes an anchor.
 Use structured estimation techniques (story points, historical data, three-point estimates) to override cognitive bias.
+Cognitive science research by Daniel Kahneman shows that anchoring affects expert estimators just as strongly as novices, which is why process-based techniques like three-point estimation consistently outperform intuitive estimates.

-โ Not including testing and deployment time
+Not including testing and deployment time

 Development estimates often cover coding but forget QA, bug fixes, deployment, documentation, and client training.
 These typically add 30-50% to development time.
+PMI data shows that quality assurance, user acceptance testing, and knowledge transfer together account for 35% of total project hours in software projects but appear in fewer than 40% of initial project estimates.

-โ Estimating in hours instead of ranges
+Estimating in hours instead of ranges

 Saying "this will take 40 hours" implies false precision.
 Saying "30-50 hours" acknowledges uncertainty and sets appropriate expectations.
+Range estimates improve client relationships because they communicate confidence levels honestly, and PERT analysis shows they produce more accurate final outcomes than point estimates for projects with any meaningful complexity.

 Industry Benchmarks